suave-ucsd/SuAVE-Documentation/Bibliographic_Network_Images.md

 # Generating Images for SuAVE Bibliographic Network

-The following code will generate images based on search queries that are constructed from the values in the dataset.
+The following code will generate images based on search queries that are constructed from the variables "Name", "Affiliation", "City", and "Country" in the dataset.

 **Run code as is unless specified to change something**.